wearenolte/dev-test/README.md

 * Travis integration for code lint.
 * Production ready code.
 * Add some tests.

+## Deliverables
+* Link to the repository (github or bitbucket).
+* Working demo of your app (heroku or any other hosting).
+* Optionally, any comments you want to share with us.

 Feel free to ask any question or clarification and, happy coding!